 If you want to try some classic Madrileño dishes, this might be a good place to start.
 Cheese and charcuterie plates go well with wine and vermouth, and I would recommend you add to that some croquetas (made from béchamel, not potato) and tortillitas de camaron (lacy pancakes made from chickpea flour and tiny whole prawns – so delicious).
 If you want something filling and are adventurous, try a cazuelita – different stews featuring tripe, snails or meatballs.
 There is no catering for tourist tastes here, and Taberna Antonio Sanchez is still well frequented by locals.

-They give you a generous tapa here every time you order another drink – I love this in Spain.
+They give you a generous tapa here whenever you order another drink – I love this in Spain.
 You are much less likely to get drunk if you are consuming food while you drink.

 And remember; take your time – Spain is different!